 According to the Global Alliance for Vaccine and Immunisation (GAVI), should a candidate vaccine make it past the pre-clinical trial, it still has to undergo the 3-phase human trial.
 Phase 1 tests for safety and dosage of the candidate vaccine.
-For Phase 2, more tests are done to check the effectiveness and safety of the candidate vaccine.
+Phase 2 needs more tests are done to check the effectiveness and safety of the candidate vaccine.
 Lastly, Phase 3 assesses the effectiveness of the vaccine and determines its possible side effects.

 Cure and vaccine for COVID: Candidate Vaccines

 As of now, there are several vaccine candidates in Phase 3 clinical trial.

 For instance, there’s CanSino Biologics Inc.’s Ad5-nCoV.
 According to reports, Ad5-nCoV is generally safe.
 People who have received this candidate vaccine effectively developed immunity in the early tests.